-Keeping in mind this sequence, you are likely to have a nice and smooth responsive web design process taking you to the successful result.
+Keeping in mind this sequence, you are likely to have a nice and smooth responsive web designing process taking you to a successful result.

 The first step in the responsive web design process is to understand what it is.
 This is by far the most important step and will be the determining factor of your successful implementation of this technology in your websites’ design.

-Planning other steps will be easier and with profound understanding of the adaptive web design process, you will create the complete guide.
-Here are some of the most important facts about a responsive web design:
+Planning other steps will be easier and with a profound understanding of the adaptive website design process, you will create the complete guide.
+Here are some of the most important facts about responsive web design:

-By using the first step as a map, you will be able to proceed to the other steps of responsive web design.
+By using the first step as a map, you will be able to proceed to the other website design steps.